Steps Along the Buying Decision Path

 Unfortunately, we fail to close over 90% of the time (from first contact) regardless of how well their need matches our solution.
 And it’s not because of our solutions, our presentations/pitches, or our professionalism.
-It’s because the sales model does not include the skills to facilitate the larger part of buying decisions – those idiosyncratic, behind-the-scenes, change-management decisions
+It’s because the sales model does not include the skills to facilitate the largest component of buying decisions – those systemic, idiosyncratic, behind-the-scenes, change-management decisions

 FACILITATING CHANGE IS NOT SELLING

 I’ve spent the last few decades coding and designing new tools to promote buyer readiness and help sellers facilitate buyers through their Pre-Sales decision path that buyers go through without us and is not focused on buying/solution choice.
 My model, called Buying Facilitation®, gives sellers the tools to be Facilitation/Change Consultants to get onto their Buying Decision Team, facilitate their change-management decisions, lessen the time between decision making/close, and differentiate from the competition.
 It’s a model that works with sales, but focused on enabling our buyers to congruently manage their systemic change, which has always been done outside of our purview until now.

 Here’s the question to ask yourself: do you want to sell?
 Or have someone buy?
 They are two different activities, necessitating two distinct skill sets.
 Sales merely handles one of them.
 Buying Facilitation® works with sales to first help buyers manage their consensus and change issues to ready them to buy.